Kruemelkatze/dnsmasq-switcher/README.md

 You need a SmartDNS IP that is bound to your own public IPv4 address.
 Your VPN provider (I use _Surfshark_) most likely has a page or tutorial for this.

+### Can't I just set the SmartDNS IP as DNS on my device(s) manually?

+Sure!
+But on most devices, setting the DNS is quite cumbersome, even more so if you only have a standard TV remote.
+Why not do it with just a single button press?

 ### It looks complicated.

 It certainly is, but it works.